 'Website must come second’ says Independent's Kelner

-[Keyword: ].
+[Keyword: online journalism].
 Interesting diversion from the recent decision taken by the Guardian and Times to publish some stories online first.
 The Press Gazette quotes the Independent editor Simon Kelner as saying "If you have an exclusive story at five o'clock to go in the following day's newspaper, the idea that you would put it on the website for nothing strikes me as complete madness."

 Is this a wilful misunderstanding of what other papers are doing, or does Kelner genuinely believe that The Guardian would do that?
 Those newspapers who are publishing online first have already said they wouldn't do so for an "exclusive".